Zer0Cool0/bclauncheruo/README.md

 # bclauncheruo
-Unofficial Launcher for BigCity, passion project.
+Unofficial Launcher for BigCityRP, passion project of Zer0Cool0